Sports Drinks Explained: Hypertonic, Hypotonic & Isotonic

 DIY Sports Drinks on a Student Budget

-Hydration (hypotonic): 1 litre water + 50ml fruit juice + tiny pinch of salt
+Hydration (hypotonic): 1 litre water + 50ml fruit juice + small pinch of salt

 All-rounder (isotonic): 1 litre water + 200ml squash (not sugar-free) + pinch of salt